lucasuf/trouble-docker/README.md

-## Dockerizing Flask With Compose and Machine - From Localhost to the Cloud - Lucas Barros and Felipe Fernandes
+## Dockerizing Flask With Compose and Machine - From Localhost to the Cloud - Lucas Barros

 Steps:
 1. First initializing docker-machine